Prathyusha-Guduru/Prathyusha-Guduru/README.md

 <p>
 Hey there!
 I'm a final year computer science undergraduate student with a keen interest in human-computer interaction.
-I've had the opportunity to work on 5 internships and collaborate with 10 freelance clients, where I honed my skills in graphic design, UX design, and front-end web development using technologies like React, Next.js, and TypeScript.
+I've had the opportunity to work on multiple internships and collaborate with international freelance clients, where I honed my skills in graphic design, UX design, and front-end web development using technologies like React, Next.js, and TypeScript.
 On the backend side, I have experience with FastAPI, Flask, Docker, and databases like PostgreSQL and SQLite.
 I'm also well-versed in data structures, particularly trees and binary trees.
 Besides my tech side, I'm always up for a chat about dinosaurs and coffee.
 Let's build seamless interfaces together! ☕️🦕
 </p>